 Ishvara Pranidhana

-How would we live our lives if we knew that there is something greater than ourselves that "holds" us and can we lean on that?
+How would we live our lives if we knew that something greater than ourselves was “holding” us — and that we could simply let go into it?

 Ishvara Pranidhana is the practice of trust, devotion, and surrender to something greater than the self.
 It is not an act of avoidance but an act of returning to something that already exists within us.
 A return to a deeper, more authentic way of being, which the modern world has almost forgotten.